- Plan your visit

 The major threats to their survival are the loss of sparse native grasslands and the condition of the grassland habitat that remains.
 Grassland structure is critical for the Plains-wanderer, with birds preferring short, sparse grasslands that provide cover and space to forage for seeds, leaves and insects.
 If grass cover becomes too thick or too sparse they abandon the site.

-Plains-wanderers breed in solitary pairs in a territory defended by the larger female.
-It’s primarily the male that incubates the eggs and raises the young, while the female may breed with another male.
+Females and males with overlapping territories form breeding pairs, and the female may mate with several males in a season.
+It’s primarily the male that incubates the eggs and raises the young, while the larger female defends her turf.
 If conditions are favourable they can produce multiple clutches of 2-5 eggs each year.

 Saving the Plains-wanderer